spacebanana420/Kerolauncher/README.md

 # Kerolauncher
 Kerolauncher is a cross-platform CLI launcher for launching games and general programs.
 The launcher makes it fast and convenient to launch your programs and games from 1 source while also providing support for backups, custom commands, and more.

-Kerolauncher works on nearly all operative systems, as long as they support the Ruby interpreter, but there are some features that are exclusive to some systems like Linux.
+Kerolauncher works on nearly all operative systems, as long as they support the Ruby interpreter, but there are some features that are exclusive to Linux.

-You can play native games or use Wine, Lutris and even emulators!
+You can play native games or use Wine, Lutris and even conveniently launch emulators.

 ### Current support for emulation of:
 * DS/DSi